-CCMI invites friends of all ages to join us for a virtual World Oceans Day Celebration
+CCMI invites friends of all ages to join us for World Oceans Day 2021 Reefs Go Live Celebration

 Chris Alpers was born in Cleveland, Ohio, and he graduated from Colorado State University with degree in natural resource management.
 In 1995, Chris became a PADI dive instructor and moved to Grand Cayman where he has been guiding dives for the last 25 years.
 In 2004, Chris and his wife Katie started Indigo Divers.
 Believing less is more, Indigo Divers only takes six divers out at a time.

 Born and raised in Albany NY, Julie always dreamed of living the life of an island girl.
 After traveling the world and learning to scuba dive, Julie fell in love the the underwater world.
 She moved to Grand Cayman in 1994, and took a job as an underwater photographer and dive instructor.
 Julie still lives in Cayman, inspired by the beauty of the land and sea.

 Ellen Cuylaerts is an ocean advocate, underwater & wildlife photographer, explorer, public speaker.
 Inducted into the Women Divers Hall of Fame in 2019, Ellen’s work has been exhibited worldwide, from New York to St. Petersburg.
 Ellen loves the Arctic and telling stories about animals that need the ice for hunting and breeding, but she also loves the darkness and silence of cave diving. www.ellencuylaerts.com